Walter Bedell Smith: World War I

-Smith's work during the Ohio River flood of 1913 led to his nomination for officer training in 1917, and he was sent to the Officer Candidate Training Camp at Fort Benjamin Harrison, Indiana for officer indoctrination.
-Upon his graduation on 27 November 1917, he was directly commissioned as a second lieutenant.
-He was then assigned to the newly formed Company A, 1st Battalion, 39th Infantry, part of the 4th Infantry Division at Camp Greene, North Carolina.
-The 4th Infantry Division embarked for Europe, which was embroiled in World War I, from Hoboken, New Jersey, on 9 May 1918, and reached Brest, France, on 23 May.
+With the army expanding for World War I, Smith's work during the Ohio River flood of 1913 led to his nomination for officer training in 1917, and he was sent to the Officers Candidate Training Camp at Fort Benjamin Harrison, Indiana.
+Upon graduation on 27 November 1917, he was commissioned as a second lieutenant in the Organized Reserve Corps and assigned to the newly formed Company A, 1st Battalion, 39th Infantry.
+The regiment was part of the 4th Division, which was then undergoing training at Camp Greene, North Carolina.
+On 9 May 1918, the division embarked at Hoboken, New Jersey, and it reached Brest, France on 23 May.
 After training with the British and French Armies, the 4th Division entered the front lines in June 1918 and joined the Aisne-Marne Offensive on 18 July 1918.
 Smith was wounded by shell fragments during an attack two days later.

 Because of his wounds, Smith was returned to the United States.
 He served with the U.S. Department of War's General Staff and was assigned to the Military Intelligence Division.
 In September 1918, he was commissioned as a first lieutenant in the Regular Army.

 Smith was next sent to the newly formed 379th Infantry Regiment as its intelligence officer.
 The regiment was part of the 95th Infantry Division, based at Camp Sherman, Ohio.
 The 95th Infantry Division was demobilized following the signing of the Armistice with Germany on 11 November 1918.

 In February 1919, Smith was assigned to Camp Dodge, Iowa, where he was involved with the disposal of surplus equipment and supplies.
 In March 1919, he was transferred to the 2nd Infantry Regiment, a regular unit based at Camp Dodge, remaining there until November 1919, when it moved to Camp Sherman.